 Every lexicon uses some language of lexical descriptors to specify lexical information about each word or word sense.
-Although a language processing system's knowledge about a particular word may be quite extensive, often the bulk of the knowledge is about the meaning rather than the lexical constraints
+Although a language processing system's knowledge about a particular word may be quite extensive, often the bulk of the knowledge is about the meaning rather than the lexical constraints half-million (494,762) word corpus.
+This is despite the fact that LP has one of the larger lexicons distributed with such tools, holding syntactic definitions of 49,121 words (including about 1,000 short phrases).
+Except as noted otherwise, we treat phrases exactly the same as words.

-1 Advanced clinical information systems store at least some of the following types of data in coded and structured form: laboratory data, recorded signals and images, pharmacy orders, and billing-related codes.
+&lt;sup>1 Advanced clinical information systems store at least some of the following types of data in coded and structured form: laboratory data, recorded signals and images, pharmacy orders, and billing-related codes.
 If other clinical data are captured at all, items such as medical history, physical examination findings, progress notes, discharge summaries, radiology and pathology notes, etc., are nevertheless stored simply as text.

-$^{^2}$ This assumes that different capitalizations of a word are nevertheless instances of the same word.
+&lt;sup>2 This assumes that different capitalizations of a word are nevertheless instances of the same word.
 If we distinguish different capitalizations of a word, there are 17,372 distinct words in the corpus.
 We discuss issues of capitalization below.

-$^{^3}$ It may be surprising that even a lexicon developed for medical use is missing 46% of the distinct words in this corpus.
+&lt;sup>3 It may be surprising that even a lexicon developed for medical use is missing 46% of the distinct words in this corpus.
 We examine this in the Discussion section.